-See ASA 315 (Revised and Redrafted), paragraph A96a.
+See ASA 315, paragraph A101.

-- Review of compliance with laws and regulations.
+- effectiveness of operating activities, including non-financial activities of an entity. - Review of compliance with laws and regulations.
 The internal audit function may be assigned to review compliance with laws, regulations and other external requirements, and with management policies and directives and other internal requirements. - Risk management.
 The internal audit function may assist the organisation by identifying and evaluating significant exposures to risk and contributing to the improvement of risk management and control systems. - Governance.
 The internal audit function may assess the governance process in its accomplishment of objectives on ethics and values, performance management and accountability, communicating risk and control information to appropriate areas of the organisation and effectiveness of communication among those charged with governance, external and internal auditors, and management.